location

 Sometimes - in fact quite often - 2 or more words appear together, but not for any grammatical reason.
 They just do!

-We never say Merry Birthday.
+We say Merry Christmas and Happy Birthday, but we never say Merry Birthday.
 It's grammatically correct, and it's communicative, but we never say it.

 Another example would be verbs that go together with nouns.
 Here is an example from Bahasa Indonesia.